 Dr Anne Howson

-Dr. Howson specializes in individual cognitive behaviour therapy (CBT) and mindfulness-based cognitive therapy (MBCT) for the management of depression, bipolar, and anxiety disorders, as well as an adjunct treatment for psychosis.
+Dr. Howson specializes in individual cognitive behaviour therapy (CBT) and mindfulness-based cognitive therapy (MBCT) for the management of adjustment, depression, bipolar, and anxiety disorders, as well as an adjunct treatment for psychosis.
 An additional area of interest is habit change; either stopping undesirable habits or starting more helpful health behaviours.
-Principles of motivational enhancement therapy (MET) and acceptance and commitment therapy (ACT), as well as elements of dialectical behaviour therapy (DBT) skills training are used to create change.
+Principles of motivational enhancement therapy (MET) and acceptance and commitment therapy (ACT), as well as elements of dialectical behaviour therapy (DBT) skills training are used to support change.

 Professional affiliations include registration with the College of Psychologists of BC (#1539), BCPA, and CPA.
 She's also a founding member of the CACBT (Canadian Association for Cognitive and Behavioural Therapies), and a Clinical Instructor with the Department of Psychiatry at the UBC Faculty of Medicine.

-Dr. Howson enjoys working with people from all walks of life and cultures, including the LGBTQ community, and continues to be passionate about increased public access to evidence-based psychological treatment in BC and Canada.
+Dr. Howson enjoys working with people from all walks of life and cultures, including the LGBTQ community, and continues to be optimistic about increased public access to evidence-based psychological treatment in BC and Canada.